meilisearch/documentation/references/searchable_attributes.md

 The values of the fields whose attributes are added to the searchable-attributes list are **searched for matching query words**.

-Searchable attributes can also be updated directly through the [global settings route](/references/settings.md#update-settings) at the same time than the other settings.
+Searchable attributes can also be updated directly through the [global settings route](/references/settings.md#update-settings) along with the other settings.

 ::: note
 Updating the settings means overwriting the default settings of MeiliSearch.
 You can reset to default values using the `DELETE` routes.